 A similar scenario can be used strictly within the marketing department, to setup a hierarchy of Business Impact > Campaign Impact > Channel Impact OKRs, based on the makeup of your organization.

 As we're focusing on the management of goals subsequent to the setting of goals, if you'd like more info, here's our post on setting OKRs: Why Goal Setting Matters for SMBs

 Setting the right OKR Cadence

 OKRs are managed following a cadence, which refers to the frequency at which you should be updating the quantitative metrics and key results, reviewing both the objectives and key results for alignment, and reporting on past OKRs while creating new ones.
 There is a common misconception that OKRs only work with quarterly cycles, but there's more to it than that.
-At Dakota Ridge Marketing, the cadence we typically use with our clients is as follows:
+A good cadence could be like this: